The-Ossuary/bookish-waffle/README.md

 # The Ossuary

-**The Ossuary** is an experimental Web3 game—a collaborative, occult-inspired ritual platform where every on-chain action is a ritual that creates, mutates, or destroys NFTs.
-Shape the evolving lore of a crypt-city through art, sacrifice, and creativity using smart contracts and $OSIEN tokens.
+The Ossuary is a Web3 game of collaborative occult ritual and evolving NFTs.
+Every on-chain action is a “ritual” that creates, mutates, or destroys NFTs, shaping the living lore of a crypt-city.
+Players interact using smart contracts, $OSIEN tokens, and on-chain randomness to co-author art, story, and strategy.

 ---